 5 Ways for you to enjoy your MP3 Player through your car stereo

-A lot of us have a super collection of our favourite tunes on our MP3 player.
+A lot of us have a super collection of our favorite tunes on our MP3 player.
 We can listen to this collection of our best tunes wherever we are, but what if you want to listen to it in your car?
-So you wish you listen to it in you car, right?
+So you wish you listen to it in your car, right?

-Wearing your earphones is not only not practical, it is dangerous too.
+Wearing your earphones is not only not practical, but it is also dangerous too.
 This is how to enjoy your MP3 player safely: